sonos/dinghy/README.md

 ## Android setup

-You'll need the usual ANDROID_NDK_HOME, and `adb` somewhere in your path. fb-adb will be used if its availble on the path, giving better error handling.
+You'll need the usual ANDROID_NDK_HOME, and `adb` somewhere in your path.
+`fb-adb` will be used if its available on the path, giving better error handling.
 Also, your phone must have developer options enabled.

 ## iOS simulator setup